 What You Need to Know About Encouraging Relactation

+You are probably questioning exactly how to relactate.
 Just like in lactation, in order for your body to begin to produce milk, your nipples need to be stimulated.
-Stimulating your nipples can happen in any number of ways.
-You can try stimulating them yourself by massaging them with your hands, you can use a breast pump, or you can have your baby suck on your nipples as comfort even before you begin to produce milk.
+Nipple stimulation can happen in any number of ways.
+You can try stimulating them yourself with hand expression, you can use a breast pump, or you can have your baby suck on your nipples as comfort even before you begin to produce milk.
 This will send messages to your brain that your body needs to start producing milk.

 Offering up your breasts to your baby as often as possible will encourage the brain signals.
 You can try putting them on your breasts after they had a bottle, when they wake up, when they’re cranky, to help them calm down for bed, and any time you see fit.